Canada to toughen, but delay new standard for fuel emissions

 "This reg represents a transition, not a revolution," Thomson said.

-The Trudeau government first proposed the Clean Fuel Standard in 2016, and initially intended it to cover liquid, gaseous and solid fuels.
-It later focused on gasoline and diesel.

-That narrowed focus and loopholes for fuel providers to apply credits have produced a watered-down version of what Ottawa initially envisioned, said Keith Stewart, senior energy strategist at Greenpeace Canada.
-He added that the government appears to have now raised the standard's stringency to offset some of the moves it made earlier to weaken the regulation.

-(Reporting by Steve Scherer in Ottawa and Rod Nickel in Winnipeg Editing by Matthew Lewis)
+(Reporting by Steve Scherer in Ottawa and Rod Nickel in Winnipeg Editing by Matthew Lewis and Marguerita Choy)

 ((rod.nickel@tr.com; Twitter: @RodNickel_Rtrs; 1-204-230-6043;))